StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-standalone-server.md

 # Restore a Hot Backup on a Standalone Server

-In this tutorial, we're going to guide you through restoring a hot backup of TheHive on a standalone server using the provided scripts.
+In this tutorial, you'll restore a hot backup of TheHive on a standalone server using the provided scripts.

 By the end, you'll have brought your system back to a working state using the backups you created previously, with all your database, search index, and file storage fully restored.